The Horizon Team

 KS3 Leader: Mrs Finlay oversees KS3 (Years 7 and 8) and the induction of our new Year 7 students into Horizon.

-KS4 Leader: Mrs Wootton will oversees KS4 (Years 9 – Years 11) and also the progression arrangements for post year 11 – whether to college, school sixth form or other.
+KS4 Leader: Mrs Wootton oversees KS4 (Years 9 – Years 11) and also the progression arrangements for post year 11 – whether to college, school sixth form or other.
 She is also a qualified SENCO and will work closely with the Trust SENCO with regard to mainstream school SEN provision; this includes post 16 provision.

 In addition, Ms Noble, Assistant Headteacher, works very closely with the Leadership team being the line manager of the Horizon team and the direct link to the School Leadership Team.
 She also oversees SEN within the school and works in partnership with the Trust SENCO.